Pretomanid Dosage

 Administration advice:

-- Only use this drug in combination with bedaquiline and linezolid as part of the recommended dosing regimen.
+- Administer this drug only in combination with bedaquiline and linezolid as part of the recommended dosage regimen.

-- Administer the combination regimen by directly observed therapy (DOT) with food.
+- Administer the combination regimen by directly observed therapy.

 - Emphasize to patients the need for compliance with the full course of therapy.